 Individuals eligible for Medicaid or a Medicare Savings Program are automatically enrolled in Social Security's Extra Help with Part D (Low Income Subsidy) benefit for the remainder of the year.
 An individual may also apply directly with Social Security for the Medicare Extra Help Program.
 Individuals who do apply directly for the Medicare Extra Help Program have the option of having the same application consideration for the Medicare Savings Program.
 If the individual takes the option of having the Medicare Extra Help Program application considered for the Medicare Savings Program, the Social Security Administration will send information electronically to Florida and the individual will be contacted.

-More information about Medicaid programs for aged or disabled individuals is available in the SSI-Related Fact Sheets.
 Income and asset limits may be found on the SSI-Related Programs Financial Eligibility Standards.
 Important information for individuals seeking Medicaid for long-term care services in a nursing home or community setting is available in the Qualified Income Trust Fact Sheet.

 Permanent gold Medicaid cards are issued for each individual who is eligible for Medicaid.
 The Medicaid card should be presented to medical providers when medical care is being requested.
 To request a replacement card, call 1-866-762-2237.
 Those on Medicaid can print a temporary Medicaid card from their MyACCESS Account.
 Further information on Medicaid services is available from the Agency for Health Care Administration.